Aceinna/docs_openrtk/apps/ins.rst

 inertially-aided 3-axis velocity information, as well as heading, roll, and pitch measurements, in addition to digital IMU data.

-At a fixed N rate, the INSx81ZA continuously maintains the digital IMU data; the dynamic roll, pitch, and heading data; as well as the navigation data.
+At a fixed N rate, the OpenIMU continuously maintains the digital IMU data; the dynamic roll, pitch, and heading data; as well as the navigation data.
 As shown in the software block the calibrated IMU data is passed into an “Integration to Orientation” block.
 The “Integration to